Tools and resources to help employers achieve their hearing conservation program goals

 Certain operations and machinery create high noise levels.
 But do they have to?
 Equipment and processes can be designed or altered to be quieter, reducing the number of employees in your conservation program.

-Because noise-induced hearing loss usually happens gradually and the symptoms are not always apparent, it is vital to educate employees on the effects of exposure to loud noise and train them to properly use hearing protection.
+Because noise-induced hearing loss usually happens gradually and the symptoms are not always apparent, it is vital to educate workers on the effects of exposure to loud noise and train them to properly use hearing protection.
 You may be able to improve the success of your hearing loss prevention efforts by strengthening worker training and motivation programs.

 • Key Takeaways – Important points on each topic

-• Getting Started – Steps to implementing each of the program elements
+• Getting Started–Steps to implementing each of the program elements

 • Requirements – A summary of what employers must do to comply with applicable regulations